caleridas/libcoqcic/coq-sexpressions.md

 - [Int](#int)
 - [Float](#float)

-XXX: There are a few more possible constructs that are not used anywhere in the code.
+Some of these constructs are not used anywhere in code (yet), and additional constructs may be added following future Coq changes.

 ### <a name="sort">Sort</a>